takekoputa/website/src/pages/work.md

 My research work involves using the right tools for modeling hardware and writing software for new hardware, with a focus on designing programmer-friendly **vector architectures** and **accelerator designs**.

-- **[Vector]** Studying vector-based accelerator designs.
+- **[Vector-based accelerators]** Studying vector-based accelerator designs.
-- **[Accelerator]** Studying accelerator design for irregular memory accesses of HPC/graph-analytics/database applications on vector architectures.
+- **[Prefetcher]** Designing Pickle prefetcher, a last-level cache prefetcher supporting irregular memory accesses in network-on-chip architectures.
-- **[Tools]** Modifying various parts of a hardware/software stack (e.g., kernel driver, compiler, ISA, hardware simulator) to support new hardware organizations.
+- **[Tools]** Developing a gem5 framework for studying in-cache accelerators, modifying various parts of a hardware/software stack (e.g., kernel driver, compiler, ISA, cache coherence protocol) to support the accelerators.

 ---